KidPudel/Iggy-s-Vault/gamedev/unity/Common Patterns Cookbook in Unity.md

 ### Better Alternative: Persistent Scene

-Instead of singletons, put managers in a Persistent scene that never unloads (see [[Scene Management]]).
+Instead of singletons, put managers in a Persistent scene that never unloads (see [[Scene Management in Unity]]).
 You can see managers in the hierarchy, easier to debug.

 ---